 Closer to the medical interviews you may end up doing more specific research.
-However, a very simple way to start your medical entry preparation early is to start reading the news and familiarising yourself with the issues surrounding our society.
+However, a very simple way to start your medical entry preparation early is to start reading the news and familiarising yourself with the current issues affecting our society.

 Politely ask them if they could spare 15 minutes to do a mock medical interview.
-You can provide the questions, but many of them will not need them as they’ll have a good idea of how medical interviews work.
-If you contact them early enough they will definitely be able to find time for you, be it in a week or a month.
+If you contact them early enough they will usually be able to find time for you, be it in a week or a month.

 4. Look at common interview questions

 If you can make time for it, start looking at interview questions early.
 This will prepare you well for medical interviews.
-You can find many questions online.
-You can also gain access to a great quantity of quality questions from the MedEntry medical interview courses.
+You can gain access to a great quantity of quality questions from the MedEntry medical interview guide and MMI bank.

-Your approach to these questions is important and should be varied.
-As indicated in tip 3 above you should definitely have someone ask you them in a proper interview situation.
-In addition to this, you might take notes on the major themes of these questions or simply review them and note down / reflect on how you might respond.
+Your approach to these medical interview questions is important and should be varied.
+As indicated in tip 3 above you should definitely have someone ask you them in a proper medical interview situation.
+In addition to this, you might take notes on the major themes of these medical interview questions or simply review them and note down / reflect on how you might respond.